-• Work with pupils, parents, carers and staff to develop and review plans based on the need of the pupil.
+Work with pupils, parents, carers and staff to develop and review plans based on the need of the pupil.
 Teaching resources are routinely evaluated to ensure they are accessible to all pupils.
-Differentiated curriculum and resources Sensory room Cognition and Learning Needs: Strategies to promote/develop literacy and numeracy.
-Needs.
-Provision to support access to the curriculum and to develop independent learning. e.g. Small group targeted intervention programmes are Moderate Learning delivered to pupils to improve skills in a variety of Difficulties areas, i.e. reading skills groups etc. ICT is used to reduce barriers to learning where possible. • Support and advice is sought from outside agencies to ensure any barriers to success are fully identified and responded to. • Planning, assessment and review. • Access to teaching and learning for pupils with special educational needs is monitored through the schools self-evaluation process. • Teaching resources are routinely evaluated to ensure they are accessible to all pupils. • Work with pupils, parents, carers and staff to develop and review plans based on the need of the pupil.
-Differentiated curriculum and resources Social, Mental and The school ethos values all pupils.
-Emotional health Behaviour management systems encourage pupils to e.g. make positive decisions about behavioural choices.
+Differentiated curriculum and resources Sensory room Cognition and Learning Needs: e.g. • Moderate Learning Difficulties Strategies to promote/develop literacy and numeracy.
+Provision to support access to the curriculum and to develop independent learning.
+Small group targeted intervention programmes are delivered to pupils to improve skills in a variety of areas, i.e. reading skills groups etc. ICT is used to reduce barriers to learning where possible.
+Support and advice is sought from outside agencies to ensure any barriers to success are fully identified and responded to.
+Planning, assessment and review.
+Access to teaching and learning for pupils with special educational needs is monitored through the schools self-evaluation process.
+Teaching resources are routinely evaluated to ensure they are accessible to all pupils.
+Work with pupils, parents, carers and staff to develop and review plans based on the need of the pupil.
+Differentiated curriculum and resources Social, Mental and Emotional health The school ethos values all pupils.

-Behavioural needs Social need Mental health needs Emotional Health and Wellbeing The schools behaviour policy identifies where reasonable changes can be made to minimise the need for exclusions.
-Risk assessments are used and action is taken to increase the safety and inclusion of all pupils in all activities.
+e.g. Behaviour management systems encourage pupils to make positive decisions about Behavioural needs Social need Mental health needs Emotional Health and Wellbeing behavioural choices.
+The schools behaviour policy identifies where reasonable changes can be made to minimise the need for exclusions. • Risk assessments are used and action is taken to increase the safety and inclusion of all pupils in all activities.
 The school provides effective pastoral care for all pupils.
 Support and advice is sought from outside agencies to support pupils, where appropriate.
 Small group programmes are used to improve social skills and help them deal more effectively with stressful situations.
-Outdoor learning is used to offer a different approach Outdoor learning is used to offer a different approach to the curriculum.
-Information and support is available within school for behavioural, emotional and social needs.
-Sensory and Physical Needs: e.g. Hearing/Visual Impairment Multi-sensory impairment Physical and Medical Needs Support and advice is sought from outside agencies to support pupils, where appropriate.
+Outdoor learning is used to offer a different approach to the curriculum.
+Information and support is available within school for behavioural, emotional and esoial peeds for behavioural, emotional and social needs.
+Sensory and Physical Support and advice is sought from outside Needs: agencies to support pupils, where appropriate.
 ICT is used to increase access to the curriculum.
-Support to access the curriculum and to develop independent learning.
-Advice and guidance is sought and acted upon to meet the needs of pupils who have significant medical needs.
+Support to access the curriculum and to develop e.g. independent learning.
+Hearing/Visual Impairment Multi-sensory impairment Physical and Medical Needs Advice and guidance is sought and acted upon to • • • meet the needs of pupils who have significant medical needs.
 Access to Medical Interventions.
-Access to programmes to support Occupational Therapy / Physiotherapy.
-Support with personal care if and when needed.
+Access to programmes to support Occupational Therapy / Physiotherapy. • Support with personal care if and when needed.

-Staff receive training to ensure they understand the impact of a sensory need upon teaching and learning.
-Staff understand and apply the medicine administration policy. • The Special Educational Needs Coordinator completes any necessary training in order to offer advice and guidance to staff about the needs of pupils. • All entrances to the school allow wheelchair access. • The school has disabled toilets / facilities. • The school is all on one level.
+Staff receive training to ensure they understand

+the impact of a sensory need upon teaching and

+learning.

+Staff understand and apply the medicine

+administration policy.

+The Special Educational Needs Coordinator

+completes any necessary training in order to offer

+advice and guidance to staff about the needs of

+pupils.

+All entrances to the school allow wheelchair

+access.

+• The school has disabled toilets / facilities.

+• The school is all on one level.